ZJU-BMI/PBXAI/README.md

 In the following subsection, we will introduce the detail of reproducing.

-We have tested the correctness of the project at Windows 10 and Ubuntu 18.04.
+We have tested the project at Windows 10 and Ubuntu 18.04.

 ## Prerequisite
 ### Data